Freelancing can be really scary for beginners.

 Once you have done so by working on enough pro bono or less lucrative jobs, it’s time to start pitching to the big shots.

-But who should you pitch your freelance services to?
+Who should you pitch your freelance services to?

 Well, if you branded yourself correctly then you should know exactly who to pitch.
 By having such a narrow focus, potential clients are far more likely to take you seriously than if you offered a general service.